 Once rehabilitated, a wild horse cannot be returned to the wild because it has been exposed to domestic horses either at the equine hospital or stable where it received care.
 A disease could be carried back to the wild herd for which they have no immunity.
 Additionally, in the course of saving it’s life, the horse will require extensive handling and will likely approach humans if returned to the wild.

 The adoption commitment begins before ever bringing your mustang home, and includes several hours of intensive, hands-on work with the horses and CWHF staff.
-For detailed information about our adoption program, please email our herd manager.
+To get started, please fill out this pre-adoption form and email it to the Herd Manager.

 READ ABOUT OUR HAPPILY ADOPTED HORSES